-Before sending and receiving crypto assets, familiarize yourself with the secure operations enabled by your Ledger hardware wallet.
+Before sending and receiving crypto assets, educate yourself to make informed decisions.
 Crypto assets you manage using your Ledger device can be targeted by malicious actors.
 Optimize your asset security by transacting with caution.

 Don't trust, verify